The Shark of Wall Street · Dossier

 The silence was heavier than the heat.
-In the volcanic basin of the Superstition Mountains, the night air usually hummed with the biological static of the high desert—the chirping of crickets, the rustle of dry sagebrush, the distant, laughing cry of coyotes hunting in the dark.
+In the volcanic basin of the Superstition Mountains, the night air usually hummed with the biological static of the high desert.
 But tonight, the biology had been displaced by steel.
 The desert held its breath, pressed down by the weight of intrusion.

 “THE WIND CARRIES SECRETS!”

 Cheef began to walk along the ridge.
-"Three days ago, the wind brought me silver."
-He stopped and reached into the pocket of his jeans, pulling out a coin.
-"It came from a brother we buried alive.
-Snake."
+“Three days ago, the wind brought me silver.”
+He pulled out a coin.
+“It came from a brother we buried alive.
+Snake.”

-A low rumble moved through the crowd—the sound of respect.
-The Snake.
-The name was legend.
+A low rumble moved through the crowd — the sound of respect.

 “I know what you think!
 I thought it too!
 Why should the Iron Nation bleed for a suit?
 Why should we ride for a man who plays with money while we work with our hands?”

-"He looked at their world—their Wall Street, their Washington—and he saw the sickness.
+“He looked at their world — their Wall Street, their Washington — and he saw the sickness.
 He saw the greed eating the buffalo.
 He saw the waste poisoning the river.
-And he didn't try to steal from it.
-He tried to cure it!"
+And he didn’t try to steal from it.
+He tried to cure it!
+He built a Factory!
+A World Trade Factory!
+Not to make money, but to make Order!”

 “They fear it!
 So they hunt it!
 They trapped him in New York!
 They put chains on the Medicine Man because his magic was too strong for their small, weak minds!”